francescogerardomarra/its/modulo26/3_filters.md

 - **Method 1**: Register as a `@Bean` in a `@Configuration` class with `FilterRegistrationBean`.
 The filter is defined as a class and is **later registered as a Spring Bean** during the registration process.
 - **Method 2**: Use `@WebFilter` annotation and `@ServletComponentScan`.
 The filter is **not a Spring Bean**, and Spring Boot automatically registers it with the servlet container.
-- **Method 3**: Use `@Component` annotation with `FilterRegistrationBean`.
-The filter is defined as a Spring Bean and automatically registered by Spring.
+- **Method 3**: Use `@Component` annotation.
+The filter is defined as a Spring Bean and automatically registered by Spring; you can customize the filter's registration by using a `FilterRegistrationBean`
 - **Method 4**: Register the custom filter using `HttpSecurity` in Spring Security.
 The filter may or may not be a Spring Bean, but it is directly integrated into the security filter chain.